 Effective Test and Quiz Review

 Need a way to help your students study for a test or quiz?
 Gimkit is perfect!
-You can make a Kit with all the important information.
-Then they can play the game to review.
-It’s way more fun than just reading a textbook.
+Based on my own results, using Gimkit for review has resulted in some of the best test scores on vocabulary sections in years.
 This is a great way to transform classroom quizzes with Gimkit for middle school review.

 Formative Assessment and Quick Checks for Understanding

 Are your middle schoolers getting what you are teaching?
 Use a quick Gimkit game!
 It can give you a good idea of what they know and what they might still be struggling with.
+The data reports show you students’ first attempts at an answer, which gives a pure reading of their true academic ability.
 This is a simple way of using Gimkit for formative assessment in middle school.
 You can look at this information in your Gimkit dashboard.

 Conclusion

 Gimkit is a really powerful tool to engage middle school students with gamified learning.
-By understanding what they like and using these simple tips, you can level up learning in your classroom.
+By understanding what they like and using these simple, data-backed tips, you can level up learning in your classroom.
 It can make learning something they look forward to!

 What are your favorite Gimkit games to play with your middle school students?
 What other tips do you have for using it effectively?
 Share your great ideas in the comments below!
 Let’s help each other make learning awesome for our middle schoolers!
 And don’t forget to check out the Gimkit website for even more cool stuff.